Contextualize Me -- The Case for Context in Reinforcement Learning: Open Challenges in cRL

 \subsection{Challenge II: Uncertainty of RL Agents}

-With the access to context information we are able to study the influence of noise on RL agents in a novel way.
-While prior environments enabled studies on the behavior of agents when they could not be certain about their true state in a particular environment, the framework of cRL further allows to study agents behaviors in scenarios with uncertainty on their current contextual environment, e.g., because of noise on the context features.
-In practical deployment of RL, this is a reasonable concern since context feature have to be measured somehow by potentially noisy sensors.
-As this setting affects the overall transition dynamics, cRL provides a unique test-bed in which the influence of uncertainty can be studied and how RL agents can deal with such.
+With access to context information, we are able to study the influence of noise on RL agents in a novel way.
+While prior environments enabled studies on the behavior of agents when they could not be certain about their true state in a particular environment, the framework of \acl{cRL} further allows studying agents' behaviors in scenarios with uncertainty on their current contextual environment, e.g., because of noise on the context features.
+In the practical deployment of RL, this is a reasonable concern since context features have to be measured somehow by potentially noisy sensors.
+As this setting affects the overall transition dynamics, \acl{cRL} provides a unique test-bed in which the influence of uncertainty can be studied and how RL agents can deal with such.
+This line of research can also be combined with the work on unsupervised RL~\citep{laskinURLBUnsupervisedReinforcement2021,SchBen2023}, where the agent learns a good policy initialization during a unsupervised pretraining phase, followed by a finetuning phase where the agent is optimizing an external reward. \CARL enables researchers to either guide the pretraining process via uncertainty measures that are based on the context information or evaluate the robustness of finetuned policies under context noise.